caiorss/Functional-Programming/README.md

 This repository is dedicated to public domain which means that you can use it at will.

-Notice: This still a work in progress.
+Note: This still a work in progress.

 * Author:   [Caio Rodrigues](https://www.linkedin.com/in/caiorodrigues) / caiorss.rodrigue@gmail.com